Shameel123/Understanding-Holy-Quran/Notes/02. Surah Al-Baqarah/Ruku 13/README.md

     - Hostility to the Holy Prophet ﷺ had become so habitual to the Jews that they were always making insolent demands.
     - Once they asked him to bring before them whole of the Qur'an all at once just as the Torah had been revealed.
 - `And whoever exchanges faith for unbelief has surely strayed from the Right Way.`
-  - Does this mean that people who demand such things from Holy Prophet PBUG are exachanging fath for unbelief?
+  - Does this mean that people who demand such things from Holy Prophet PBUH are exachanging fath for unbelief?

 Ayat 109: